Submit a Proposal to Present at the 2019 ICE Exchange

 ICE Exchange presenters are professionals with expertise in various aspects of developing and maintaining credentialing programs:

-- Administrative and organizational leaders of certification and assessment-based certificate programs;
+- Administrative and organizational staff of certification and assessment-based certificate programs

-- Individuals who have worked with credentialing consultants to develop or enhance credentialing programs; and
+- Individuals who have worked with credentialing consultants to develop or enhance credentialing programs

 - Credentialing consultants*